ksobrenat32/notes/web/README.md

-# Configuring nginx
+# Web server notes

-## Basic - nginx.conf
+## Nginx

-Without conf.d/ and sites-enabled/ for simplicity.
-With a proxy pass
+Basic nginx.conf this redirects all http to https and uses `conf.d` to configure other servers

 ```nginx
 user  nginx;